samhithagjois/chennamanne-project/Chennamanne Project/readme.md

 #### Tests

-Like any other good software project, this needs tests.
+Like any other good software project, my prof taught me, this needs tests.
 So I'll write them.

 #### Static Code Analysis